IrminDev/SGPTT/README.md

 }
 ```
 > [!NOTE]
-> The sceret key is base64 encoded, that means the code get the environment variable JWT_SECRET and encodes it on Base 64, after it is signed
+> The sceret key is base64 encoded, that means the code get the environment variable JWT_SECRET and encodes it on Base 64, after it is signed, for getting more details see [this](https://github.com/jwtk/jjwt)

 ## Technologies Used
 |   Name      | Version       | Icon |